-In the coming years, social media will continue to be a dominant fixture in marketing activities, particularly for small business.
-Here are three effective ways you can gear up your small business marketing efforts for 2019, and how to do it for the best results possible.
+In the coming years, more modern platforms such as web fax, emails and social media will continue to be a dominant fixture in marketing activities, particularly for small businesses.
+Here are three effective ways you can gear up your small business marketing efforts for 2023, and how to do it for the best results possible.

 Taking a Strategic Approach With Your Marketing Activities

 Before implementing any changes, it’s important to revisit your overall marketing activities and strategy to set some business goals.
 Things change quickly for small businesses in the modern market; the strategy that once made sense may not fit the changing face of the business world.